 Old-fashioned rolled oats have a chewier texture than the smoother instant oatmeal.

-I polled some of my readers and people in food groups I belong to.
-I asked, do you prefer the taste of overnight oats or oatmeal for breakfast?
+To conduct some research, I polled some of my readers and people in food groups I belong to.
+I asked, which do you prefer the taste of for breakfast?

 - 57% said they preferred the taste of oatmeal.

 - 34% said they preferred the taste of overnight oats.

 I thought it would be fun to set up my own taste test at home.
 I prepared both varieties for breakfast with the same ingredients added to both of them.
 Three out of four people chose the oatmeal.